Armstrong Siddeley Cheetah: Applications

-Survivors
+Surviving engines

 As of October 2008 at least four Cheetah engines remained airworthy.
 Two Cheetah 17s power the Anson T21 operated by the Classic Air Force and another pair of Cheetah 17s are fitted to Avro Nineteen, G-AHKX registered to BAE Systems but normally based at the Shuttleworth Collection.

 Engines on display

 Preserved Armstrong Siddeley Cheetah engines are on public display at the following museums: